Freebies. You know you need to create a freebie for your blog, but what does that actually look like?

 Step 4: Nurture Your Email List

 The process thus far is sufficient to get new subscribers for your blog; however, to create a more engaged list that’s likely to open and click your future emails, we can take it one step further.
+See my full post here on creating a welcome email sequence for your blog!

 After a subscriber signs up, create a sequence of 3 – 4 weekly emails that provide helpful information related to the freebie.
 For example…